svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 The front end Svandis application is bundled with [Electron technology](https://github.com/electron) so that it can be offered across various platforms.
 The front end is based on Angular 6 and Javascript.

 The desktop worker crawls for links, and afterwards sends to the socket server build on NestJs technology.
-The socket validates them and if the link has not been crawled it will indicate to the worker.
-It is then the task of the worker to send to the backend content extractor written in Python programming language.
+Our active server socket validates them and if the link has not been crawled it will indicate to the worker.
+It is then the task of the worker to forward the data to the backend content extractor written in Python programming language.

 Currently the CSS selectors associated with new contents on web feeds are being programmed custom by the internal svandis team.
 We hope that in the future this can be a task for the research community, so that they can receive SVN token rewards for accomplishing this task in many more languages.
 Consensus based mechanisms can be put in place to confirm or reject a new web feed that a community developer might propose.